Crisis counselors are in demand. The shortage of mental health professionals is expected to continue over the next few years.

 Write reports and maintain client files.

-A Good Crisis Counselor ...
+A Good Crisis Counselor...

-is a skilled problem-solver.
+Is a skilled problem-solver.

-has good interpersonal communication skills.
+has excellent interpersonal communication skills.

 is flexible and patient.

-is self-aware and a positive thinker.
+is a self-aware and positive thinker.

 Quiz